phalcon/documentation/docs/mvc-url.md

 echo $url->getBaseUri();
 ```

 By default, Phalcon will try to detect your base URI.
-It is recommended that you specify the base URI yourself,m because it increases performance slightly.
+It is recommended that you specify the base URI yourself, because it increases performance slightly.

 ```php
 <?php